A Semidefinite Relaxation for Sums of Heterogeneous Quadratic Forms on the Stiefel Manifold: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank Nicolas Boumal for his helpful discussions, references, and notes relating to dual certificates of low-rank SDP's and manifold optimization.
 They would also like to thank David Hong and Jeffrey Fessler for their feedback on this paper and their discussions relating to heteroscedastic PPCA.
+We also would like to mention and give special thanks to Alex Wang who pointed out an error in a previous version of this manuscript and for his discussions on how to correct it.